Is Fat Good for You? Everything You Need to Know About Dietary Fats

 Polyunsaturated fats are the least stable, most easily oxidized, and therefore inflammatory fats.
 Unlike saturated and monounsaturated fats, polyunsaturated fats have plenty of binding sites open (see the spaces in the diagram below), making them especially vulnerable to damage.

-However, two of the most important types of fats are polyunsaturated.
+If your favorite food contains vegetable oils, look at the source.
+High-oleic, non-GMO sunflower and safflower oils are similar to other quality fats like olive oil and cashews.
+It’s too simplistic to say that all oils are bad — in reality, it depends on what you eat and how much of it.
+In fact, two of the most important types of fats are polyunsaturated.
 Omega-3 and omega-6 essential fatty acids are both unstable but they’re vital to your survival.
 Your body can’t produce these fats on its own — you have to get them from food.

 They’re not created equal: omega-6s cause inflammation in the body, while omega-3s don’t.